-Students may make confidential reports to Pastoral Counselors and/or Certified Counselors assigned to the Counseling Center.
-Pastoral Counselors and Certified Counselors in their capacity and function do not make identifiable reports of incidents to the Official On-Campus Resources unless the student specifically requests them to do so; however, the University encourages counsellors, if and when they deem it appropriate, to inform students they can report incidents of crime to MUPD, which can be done directly or anonymously through the facilitated anonymous reporting process as outlined below.
+Students may make confidential reports to Certified Counselors assigned to the Counseling Center.
+Certified Counselors in their capacity and function do not make identifiable reports of incidents to the official on-campus resources unless the student specifically requests them to do so; however, the University encourages counselors, if and when they deem it appropriate, to inform students they can report incidents of crime to MUPD or the Title IX Coordinator and Compliance Officer, which can be done directly or anonymously through the facilitated anonymous reporting process as outlined below.